Natanas Žebrauskas

-Natanas Žebrauskas (born 18 February 2002) is a Lithuanian international footballer who plays for German club Rot-Weiß Erfurt.
+Natanas Žebrauskas (born 18 February 2002) is a Lithuanian international footballer who plays for Lithuanian club FK Banga Gargždai.

 Club career

 Growing through the youth ranks of Banga Gargždai, in his Lithuanian hometown Gargždai, before joining the FC Nürnberg academy in 2018.
 He however made the move to another German club in the summer of 2022, joining Greuther Fürth, first playing with its reserve team.

 Žebrauskas made his professional debut for Greuther Fürth on 11 September 2022, coming on as a substitute during the 2–1 away 2.
 Bundesliga loss to Magdeburg.

 In the summer of 2023, Žebrauskas signed a two-year contract with Rot-Weiß Erfurt in the fourth-tier Regionalliga.

 International career

 Already an under-19 and under-21 international with Lithuania, Natanas Žebrauskas was first called to the senior team in May 2022, whist still playing for the U21 the following month.

 He made his international debut for Lithuania senior team on 25 September 2022, replacing Dominykas Barauskas just before half-time, during a 1–0 Nations league away loss to Luxembourg.